danBamikiya/MultiSig-Wallet/README.md

 If an owner has previously approved a transaction but wishes to revoke their approval, they can do so by calling the `revoke` function on the contract and providing the following parameter:

 - `txId` (uint): The ID of the transaction to revoke approval for.

+### Cancelling a Transaction

+If a transaction is no longer needed or has become invalid, it can be cancelled by calling the `cancel` function on the contract and providing the following parameter:

+- `txId` (uint): The ID of the transaction to cancel.

+### Adding or Removing Owners

+Owners can be added or removed from the MultiSigWallet by calling the `addOwner` or `removeOwner` functions, respectively.
+To add an owner, provide the Ethereum address of the new owner.
+To remove an owner, provide the Ethereum address of the owner to be removed.